thanks-cohn/comic_panel_extraction/README.md

 • Extremely unconventional pages may break assumptions
 • Detection is geometry-based, not semantic

-This is a **layout extraction engine**, not a full understanding system.
+This is a **comic layout extraction engine**, not a full understanding system.

 ------------------------------------------------------------
  WHY THIS MATTERS
 ------------------------------------------------------------

-Most tools flatten comics into images.
+Most comic tools flatten pages into images.

-Comica preserves:
+COMICA preserves:

   structure

-And once structure exists:
+Once comic layout is structured:

-  → it can be edited
+  → panels can be extracted cleanly
-  → it can be analyzed
+  → layouts can be analyzed
-  → it can be rebuilt
+  → pages can be rebuilt

 ------------------------------------------------------------
  APPLICATIONS
 ------------------------------------------------------------

-• Panel-level dataset creation
+• Comic panel extraction datasets
+• Comic segmentation pipelines
+• PDF comic parsing
-• Layout-aware editing tools
+• Layout-aware comic editors
-• Comic composition analysis
+• Comic dataset generation
 • Panel indexing and retrieval
-• Asset extraction pipelines
+• Comic layout analysis
 • Foundations for multimodal systems

 ------------------------------------------------------------